jljordan42/indy-client/getting-started.md

 In this guide, an Abbreviated key will be created and used by Alice (you'll notice the `~` prefix for the verification key later in the guide).

-The key that Alice uses to interact with Faber can change if she revokes or rotates it, so accepting this invitation and activating this link doesn’t lock Alice into permanent use of this key.
+The key that Alice uses to interact with Faber can change if she revokes or rotates it, so accepting this invitation and activating this connection doesn’t lock Alice into permanent use of this key.
 [Key management events](https://en.wikipedia.org/wiki/Key_management) are discoverable in the Sovrin ledger by parties such as Faber College; we’ll touch on that later in the guide.

 ```
 Signing key: < hidden >